orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/Timecode-Sorting.md

 ## Sorting using Timeline Context

-For an explanation of timeline context, see <doc:Comparison#Comparing-using-Timeline-Context>.
+For an explanation of timeline context, see <doc:Timecode-Comparison#Comparing-using-Timeline-Context>.

 Collections of ``Timecode`` can be sorted ascending or descending.